 For the Walk, day-of registration begins at 9 a.m.
 The ceremony begins at 10 a.m. and the Walk starts at 10:15 a.m.
 While at the walk, participants can learn about Alzheimer’s disease, advocacy opportunities, clinical studies enrollment and support programs and services from the Alzheimer’s Association Miami Valley Chapter.

-The Alzheimer’s Association Miami Valley Chapter serves a nine-county region, including Shelby County.
-Last year about 30,000 people in the region were living with Alzheimer’s.
-More than 5.7 million Americans are living with Alzheimer’s disease, the sixth-leading cause of death in the U.S. and the only disease among the top 10 causes that cannot be cured, prevented or even slowed.
-Additionally, more than 16 million family and friends provide care to people with Alzheimer’s and other dementias in the U.S.
+The Alzheimer’s Association Miami Valley Chapter serves nine counties, including Shelby County.
+Nationwide 5.8 million Americans are living with Alzheimer’s disease, the sixth-leading cause of death in the United States and the only disease among the top 10 causes that cannot be cured, prevented or even slowed.

 You can pre-register for the Walk at alz.org/walk or call 800.272.3900.